haptork/easyLambda/_posts/2016-10-02-easy-unary-predicates.md

 I am not sure how much useful these predicates are in general but I have found them to be pretty useful for data processing.
 They appear in many [examples](https://haptork.github.io/easyLambda/docs/real-world/) in easyLambda.
+I have also found element selection quite useful in reusing the predicates.
 The technique defined for combining with logical operators can be applied to any general predicate.
 I believe that a library with geometrical predicates like `in_circle` etc. would also be of use in various cases.